crystal-ball/componentry/demo/components/ComponentsScreen/Screens/Lists.md

 <Alert color="info">
-  ℹ️ Only the first list item is checked for an href or onClick to determine the ListGroup container tag.
-If you have a mixed list you can pass the desired tag or component using the `as` prop on the ListGroup.
+  ℹ️ Only the first list item is checked for an href or onClick to determine the List container tag.
+If you have a mixed list you can pass the desired tag or component using the `as` prop on the List.
 </Alert>

 <PropsTabs componentProps={componentProps} />